AT&T and Verizon CEOs reject US request to delay 5G rollout

 They said the Department of Transportation’s proposal would be “an irresponsible abdication of the operational control required to deploy world-class and globally competitive communications networks.”

-The aviation industry and the FAA have raised concerns about potential 5G interference with sensitive aircraft electronic components, such as radio altimeters, that could affect flights.
+The aviation industry and the FAA have raised concerns regarding potential 5G interference with sensitive aircraft electronic components, such as radio altimeters, that might affect flights.

 The exclusion zone that AT&T and Verizon propose is currently in use in France, the companies said, “with a slight adaptation” that reflects “modest technical differences in the way the C-band is deployed.”